Monomorphism

 Monomorphisms are a categorical generalization of injective functions (also called "one-to-one functions"); in some categories the notions coincide, but monomorphisms are more general, as in the examples below.

+In the setting of posets intersections are idempotent: the intersection of anything with itself is itself.
+Monomorphisms generalize this property to arbitrary categories.
+A morphism is a monomorphism if it is idempotent with respect to pullbacks.

 The categorical dual of a monomorphism is an epimorphism, that is, a monomorphism in a category C is an epimorphism in the dual category Cop.
 Every section is a monomorphism, and every retraction is an epimorphism.